 Lunchtimes and Healthy Eating

-St Anselm’s has a servery kitchen that serves meals cooked by TCS, an outside caterer.
+St Anselm’s has a servery kitchen that serves meals cooked by Principals, an outside caterer.
 Healthy meals are provided and many children have them.
 Children under the age of eight are encouraged to take up their free meal entitlement.

 Some children choose to bring a packed lunch from home - we encourage parents and carers to provide healthy options.